What Is Home Care?

 HHA’s have completed advanced training that is approved by their state of licensure and can also provide medication to patients.
 They help home care patients with personal care activities, such as grooming, and health care, such as changing bandages.
 Some states also permit HHAs to check for the vital signs of the patient or provide medication when supervised by a doctor, nurse or other healthcare providers.

-Visiting nurses are trained healthcare professionals who can provide specialized healthcare services, such as mental health counseling, vaccination and pain management.
+Visiting nurses are trained healthcare professionals who can provide specialised healthcare services, such as mental health counselling, vaccination and pain management.